link1183/docker-lab/README.md

 		app:app
 ```

-Gunicorn allows us to create workers to manage the tasks in queue.
-It's better when there's many people on the same app like in production.

 #### 4.2 Environments vars

-Each environment has is own vars.
-This vars are used to change db data, dependencies and frontend.
-They are listed in the docker-compose.yaml.
+Each environment has is own variables.
+Those variables are used to change the data imported in the database, the dependencies, and some visual modifications on the frontend.
+They are listed in the file `docker-compose.yaml`.

 <br>
 | DEV | PROD |